RLoris/lib-ng-opencam/ng-opencam/projects/opencam/README.md

 # Demo

-Clone this [repo](https://github.com/RLoris/lib-ng-opencam) and run `ng serve` for a full demo of opencam.
+Try it out here: [DEMO](https://rloris.github.io/lib-ng-opencam/) or clone this [repo](https://github.com/RLoris/lib-ng-opencam) and run `ng serve` for a full demo of opencam.

 # Features